Chongqing Rail Transit: Line 4

 Line 4 is a rapid transit line.
 In June 2018, debugging of the first segment of Phase I commenced.
 The line began operating on 28 December that year.
 Line 4's color is orange.

 Line 5

 Line 5 is a northeast–southwest heavy-rail line crossing the centre, and the line has opened its northern and southern sections of phase 1 and northern extension.
 It will connect Yubei, Jiangbei, Yuzhong, Jiulongpo, Shapingba and Dadukou districts.
 New six-car trains were introduced on the line.
 Line 5's color is light blue.

 Line 6

 Line 6 is the second heavy-rail subway line of Chongqing.
 Opened on 28 September 2012, it connects Nan'an, Yuzhong, Jiangbei and Yubei districts in central Chongqing.
+The line features the Caijia Rail Transit Bridge, the highest metro-only brige in the world, on which it crosses the Jialing River.